LuycerB/LuycerB/README.md

 - 👋 Hi, I’m @LuycerBosire
-- 👀 I’m interested in building my data science portfolio, expanding my knowledge through continued learning and building my networks.
+- 👀 Let us interact and share knowledge
 - 🌱 Looking to achieve the influence of data in Finance

 <!---